T&CS

 9. Lawyer's liability

-9.1 The Lawyer's liability for incorrect advice or representation shall be limited to the sum insured that is available for the specific case but shall at least be the sum insured stated in Section 21a RAO as amended.
-Currently, this is EUR 400,000 (in words: four hundred thousand euros); in the case of law firms organised in the form of a limited liability company this is EUR 2,400,000 (in words: two million four hundred thousand euros).
+9.1.
+The Lawyer's liability for faulty advice or representation shall be limited to the sum insured that is available for the specific damage or loss but shall at least be the sum insured stated in Section 21a of the Austrian Lawyers' Code [Rechtsanwalts¬ordnung/RAO] as amended.
+Currently, this is EUR 400,000 (in words: four hundred thousand euros); for law firms organised in the form of a limited liability company [GmbH] it is EUR 2,400,000 (in words: two million four hundred thousand euros).

-10. Statutory limitation/Preclusion
+10. Statutory limitation; Preclusion

 11. Client's legal expenses insurance